Shyamlal Gupta

 Shyamlal Gupta, popularly known by his pen name Parshad, (9 September 1896 – 10 August 1977) was an Indian poet and lyricist.
 A song written by him which featured in the 1948 Hindi film, Azadi Ki Raah Par, (sung by Sarojini Naidu), has been accepted as the flag song of India and is sung every year during the flag hoisting ceremony at the Independence Day and Republic Day celebrations.
-He was the recipient of the fourth highest civilian award (Padma Shri) in 1969.
+He was the recipient of the fourth highest civilian award (Padma Shri) in 1973.
 In 1997, the Government of India issued a postage stamp in his honor.
+In 1939.

 Biography

-Shyamlal Gupta was born on 9 September 1896, the youngest son of Visheshwar Prasad and Kaushalya Devi, as part of the Dosar Vaishya community in the General Ganj area of Kanpur, in what is today's state of Uttar Pradesh, India.
+Shyamlal Gupta was born on 9 September 1896 as the youngest son of Visheshwar Prasad and Kaushalya Devi, in Dosar Vaishya community in Narwal, Kanpur.
 Refusing to join the family business, he took up teaching as a career and worked at various government schools in Kanpur, while also participating in the Indian Independence Movement.
 His chance of meeting Ganesh Shankar Vidyarthi at one of the conventions of the Indian National Congress brought him the charge of the freedom campaigns of Fatehpur town.
 He was arrested by the authorities of the British Raj in 1921 and worked covertly upon release.
 He was also arrested later, in 1930 and 1944, and was incarcerated on both occasions.
 Gupta held the post of President of the Fatehpur District Congress Committee for 19 years.
 He was known to have avoided using footwear and umbrellas until Indian Independence, following a personal vow.
 He died on 10 August 1977, at the age of 81.

 As an honor, Gupta was selected to sing the flag song on 15 August 1952 during the Independence Day celebrations.
 During the Republic Day celebrations in 1972, Gupta was celebrated by the then Prime Minister, Indira Gandhi, who awarded him with a scroll of honor.
-The Government of India also awarded him the civilian honor of Padma Shri in 1969.
+The Government of India also awarded him the civilian honor of Padma Shri in 1973.
 Two decades after his death, on 4 March 1997, Shankar Dayal Sharma, then president of India, released a postage stamp in his honor.